nicolasmurgueitio/nicolasmurgueitio.github.io/README.md

     **Collaborators:** Cathi Propper (UNC), Margaret Sheridan (UNC), Daniel Bauer (UNC).

-3. **Early adversity and amygdala-mPFC connectivity: A meta-analytic review.** The control of the medial prefrontal cortex (mPFC) over the amygdala has been studied extensively because of its importance in emotional processes such as fear extinction and automatic emotion regulation.
-However, experiences of early adversity  affect how this important circuit behaves leading to deficits in these behavioral and emotional mental processes.
-We are reviewing the neuroimaging literature on amygdala-mPFC connectivity, and exploring how different dimensions of adversity (e.g., deprivation, threat, mixed exposures) relate to it.

-    **Collaborators:** Margaret Sheridan (UNC), Meredith Gruhn (UNC), Esmeralda Navarro (UNC), Amy Carolus (UNC), Kristen Lindquist (UNC).

-4. **Measuring unpredictability in the family and physical environment.** Unpredictability, or random fluctuations in the family and physical environment, might be a unique dimension of adversity by which children learn the importance of cues in their environment.
+2. **Measuring unpredictability in the family and physical environment.** Unpredictability, or random fluctuations in the family and physical environment, might be a unique dimension of adversity by which children learn the importance of cues in their environment.
 We are using data-driven techniques (e.g., exploratory factor analysis) to explore how various measures of unpredictable and chaotic environments (e.g., household chaos, food insecurity, parental instability) statistically relate to each other.

     **Collaborators:** Margaret Sheridan (UNC), Katie McLaughlin (Harvard University)

-5. **Unpredictable and fragmented parental signals in early childhood.** A growing body of research is focused on measuring unpredictability within the observed parent-child interactions.
-This method is based on pre-clinical work with rodents, specifically the limited bedding and nesting (LBN) model.
-We are replicating previous work in infants on how unpredictable and fragmented parental signals impact behavioral regulation and general cognition in early childhood.

-   **Collaborators:** Margaret Sheridan (UNC), Elysia P. Davis (University of Denver), Laura Glynn (Chapman University).

 **Gut Microbiome**